Showing posts with label work. Show all posts

 5. Model the Balance

 As leaders, we set the tone.
-When we’re thoughtful about what we share—and when—we teach others to do the same.
+When we’re thoughtful about what we share and when we teach others to do the same.
 We show that transparency is a tool, not a trap.

 I once had a direct report who was hesitant to hold back information, fearing it would be seen as secretive.
 We talked about the difference between being transparent and being indiscriminate.
 I shared how I decide what to communicate: Is it actionable?
 Is it timely?
 Is it respectful of others?